JXBXBXXY/FroggyHub_2.0/README.md

 SUPABASE_SERVICE_ROLE_KEY = "..."
 ```

+## Secondary sync (Neon)

+A scheduled Netlify function copies changed rows from the primary Supabase database
+into a secondary Neon instance for read-only analytics.
+The replica may lag by up to
+one hour.

+### Configuration

+Set the following environment variables in Netlify:

+- `SUPABASE_DB_URL` – connection string to the primary database (read/write).
+- `RW_NEON_URL` – Neon database URL with write access for the sync process.
+- `NETLIFY_DATABASE_URL` – read-only DSN for application queries.
+- `SYNC_BATCH_LIMIT` – maximum rows per batch (default: `2000`).
+- `SYNC_TABLES` – comma separated list of tables to replicate
+  (`profiles,events,participants,wishlist_items,cookie_consents`).

+### Full initial load

+To backfill the replica from scratch set `FULL_SYNC=true` in the environment and
+trigger the `sync-secondary` function.
+After the first successful run disable the
+flag so that subsequent runs only transfer new or updated rows.

+### Validation

+Compare `count(*)` for each table between the primary and secondary databases.

+### Limitations

+Cascade deletes are not synchronised.
+Use `deleted_at` columns and filter on
+`where deleted_at is null` in analytics queries.

 ## Cookie consent
 A simple banner is rendered at the bottom of the page asking the visitor to accept or decline cookies.
 The choice is stored in `localStorage` and synchronised with the `cookie_consents` table when the user is authenticated.
 Declining removes optional scripts such as analytics.